vivarium-collective/vivarium-core/doc/tutorials/write_process.rst

 throughout the cell.

-.. note:: If you actually wanted to model a reaction like this, the
-    :py:mod:`vivarium.processes.convenience_kinetics` process can be
-    configured to model any Michaelis-Menten enzyme kinetics.
+.. note:: If you actually wanted to model a reaction like this, the ``ConvenienceKinetics`` process can be configured to model any Michaelis-Menten enzyme kinetics.

 Translate Model into Updates
 ----------------------------